 To find an on-campus job, students can take advantage of the Memorial Undergraduate Career Experience Program (MUCEP).
 Through this program students can work either 40 or 80 hours per semester at one of our participating faculties or departments.

 Additionally, job openings may be available through the library, campus food services, housing, and other operations on campus.
-For more information and a list of job postings, visit our Career Development and Experiential Learning Centre.

 International students are permitted to work off-campus for up to 20 hours per week during a regular academic session and full-time during regularly scheduled breaks.
 For more information on your ability to work as an international student in Canada, visit the Government of Canada website.